 During.
 Numbing anaesthetic drops are first applied to your eye.
 Then your surgeon makes a circular cut in the corneal epithelium using a fine blade (trephine).
 The trephine leaves a small arc-shaped area of the circle uncut, so the epithelial “flap” that’s created remains attached to the eye.
 A diluted alcohol solution is placed over the eye for approximately 30 seconds, which loosens the edges of the epithelium and enables the surgeon to gently push the loosened flap of the epithelium to the side.

-The excimer laser is then positioned over the eye to reshape the corneal stroma and correct your vision.
+The excimer laser is then positioned over the eye to reshape the corneal stroma and correct your vision, check out actionac.net.
 After the laser treatment is completed, the epithelial flap is repositioned on the eye.

 A special contact lens that acts as a protective bandage is then placed over your eye.

 After.
 You can return home after a brief period of rest following LASEK surgery.
+Let the professionals at https://maideasyaz.com clean your home so that you can focus on your recovery.
 Most people report mild to moderate discomfort in the first few days after LASEK.

 You will need to keep the “bandage” contact lens on your eye for approximately four days while the surface epithelial cells heal and regenerate.
 Your doctor also will prescribe topical steroids and antibiotics for at least three weeks to aid healing and minimize the risk of infection.